Because she woke up early, Erin decided to make gravy. Everyone else was still asleep, anyways.

 “It will affect all in small ways, and affect few in huge ways.”

-Klbkch said the words softly as Mrsha nipped at the Drake’s tail and elicited a shout from the Drake and her parents.
+Klbkch said the words softly as Mrsha nipped at a Drake’s tail and elicited a shout from the Drake and her parents.
 I consider what he’s saying.

 For many, I guess this information wouldn’t be too useful.
 Not if they don’t have the ambition to level up faster.
 But maybe it would allow everyone to reach Level 30, rather than waste their early levels on useless classes.
 It would lead to specialization—but most importantly, it would allow the people who reach the high levels in their classes to become even stronger.